-Apixaban (Eliquis®) and warfarin are two popular prescription-only drugs classified as anticoagulants, commonly known as blood thinners.
-Warfarin has been used as an anticoagulant for a very long time.
-However, in recent years warfarin’s popularity decreased in place of newer anticoagulants such as apixaban, as reflected by prescribing statistics.
-Apixaban vs warfarin, a summary of the post:
+Apixaban (Eliquis®) and Warfarin are two popular prescription-only drugs classified as Anticoagulants, commonly known as blood thinners.
+Warfarin has been used as an Anticoagulant for a very long time.
+However, in recent years Warfarin’s popularity decreased in place of newer anticoagulants such as Apixaban, as reflected by prescribing statistics.

 Apixaban, on the other hand, is a newer generation anticoagulant.
-Together with dabigatran (Pradaxa®), edoxaban (Lixiana®) and rivaroxaban (Xarelto®), apixaban belongs to a grop of drugs called the novel oral anticoagulants (NOACs).
+Together with Dabigatran (Pradaxa®), Edoxaban (Lixiana®), and Rivaroxaban (Xarelto®), Apixaban belongs to a group of drugs called the novel oral anticoagulants (NOACs).

 Warfarin is licensed for treatment/prevention of the following conditions:

 - Prevention of clot formation in patients with rheumatic heart disease and atrial fibrillation (AF)

 - Prevention of clot formation in patients who had prosthetic heart valves inserted

 - Prevention and treatment of venous thrombosis (for example, deep vein thrombosis/DVT) and pulmonary embolism (a blood clot in the lungs)

 Apixaban, on the other hand, is licensed for:

 - Prevention of strokes and blood clots formation in patients with non-valvular atrial fibrillation (NVAF) who additionally have another risk factor (one or more), for example, previous stroke or a ‘mini’ stroke, age 75 or over, high blood pressure (hypertension), diabetes, heart failure (class II or above)